sfelix-martins/passport-multiauth/README.md

 }
 ```

-- You can pass your guards on `auth` middleware as you with.
+- You can pass your guards on `auth` middleware as you wish.
 Example:

 ```php
 Route::group(['middleware' => ['api', 'auth:admin']], function () {